proxmox/proxmox-backup/docs/user-management.rst

 Privileges
 ~~~~~~~~~~

-Privileges are the atoms that access roles are made off.
+Privileges are the building blocks of access roles.
 They are internally
 used to enforce the actual permission checks in the API.

 We currently support the following privileges:

 **Sys.Audit**
-  Sys.Audit allows one to know about the system and its status.
+  Sys.Audit allows a user to know about the system and its status.

 **Sys.Modify**
-  Sys.Modify allows one to modify system-level configuration and apply updates.
+  Sys.Modify allows a user to modify system-level configuration and apply updates.

 **Sys.PowerManagement**
-  Sys.Modify allows one to to poweroff or reboot the system.
+  Sys.Modify allows a user to power-off and reboot the system.

 **Datastore.Audit**
-  Datastore.Audit allows one to know about a datastore, including reading the
+  Datastore.Audit allows a user to know about a datastore, including reading the
   configuration entry and listing its contents.

 **Datastore.Allocate**
-  Datastore.Allocate allows one to create or deleting datastores.
+  Datastore.Allocate allows a user to create or delete datastores.

 **Datastore.Modify**
-  Datastore.Modify allows one to modify a datastore and its contents, and to
+  Datastore.Modify allows a user to modify a datastore and its contents, and to
   create or delete namespaces inside a datastore.

 **Datastore.Read**
-  Datastore.Read allows one to read arbitrary backup contents, independent of
+  Datastore.Read allows a user to read arbitrary backup contents, independent of
   the backup group owner.

 **Datastore.Verify**
   Allows verifying the backup snapshots in a datastore.

 **Datastore.Backup**
-  Datastore.Backup allows one create new backup snapshot and gives one also the
+  Datastore.Backup allows a user create new backup snapshots and also provides the
   privileges of Datastore.Read and Datastore.Verify, but only if the backup
   group is owned by the user or one of its tokens.

 **Datastore.Prune**
-  Datastore.Prune allows one to delete snapshots, but additionally requires
+  Datastore.Prune allows a user to delete snapshots, but additionally requires
-  backup ownership
+  backup ownership.

 **Permissions.Modify**
-  Permissions.Modify allows one to modifying ACLs
+  Permissions.Modify allows a user to modify ACLs.

-  .. note:: One can always configure privileges for their own API tokens, as
+  .. note:: A user can always configure privileges for their own API tokens, as
-    they will clamped by the users privileges anyway.
+    they will be limited by the users privileges anyway.

 **Remote.Audit**
-  Remote.Audit allows one to read the remote and the sync configuration entries
+  Remote.Audit allows a user to read the remote and the sync configuration entries.

 **Remote.Modify**
-  Remote.Modify allows one to modify the remote configuration
+  Remote.Modify allows a user to modify the remote configuration.

 **Remote.Read**
-  Remote.Read allows one to read data from a configured `Remote`
+  Remote.Read allows a user to read data from a configured `Remote`.

 **Sys.Console**
-  Sys.Console allows one to access to the system's console, note that for all
+  Sys.Console allows a user to access the system's console, note that for all
   but `root@pam` a valid system login is still required.

 **Tape.Audit**
-  Tape.Audit allows one to read the configuration and status of tape drives,
+  Tape.Audit allows a user to read the configuration and status of tape drives,
-  changers and backups
+  changers and backups.

 **Tape.Modify**
-  Tape.Modify allows one to modify the configuration of tape drives, changers
+  Tape.Modify allows a user to modify the configuration of tape drives, changers
-  and backups
+  and backups.

 **Tape.Write**
-  Tape.Write allows one to write to a tape media
+  Tape.Write allows a user to write to a tape media.

 **Tape.Read**
-  Tape.Read allows one to read tape backup configuration and contents from a
+  Tape.Read allows a user to read tape backup configuration and contents from a
-  tape media
+  tape media.

 **Realm.Allocate**
-  Realm.Allocate allows one to view, create, modify and delete authentication
+  Realm.Allocate allows a user to view, create, modify and delete authentication
-  realms for users
+  realms for users.

 Access Roles
 ~~~~~~~~~~~~

-An access role combines one or more privileges into something that can be assigned to an user or API token on an object path.
+An access role combines one or more privileges into something that can be assigned to a user or API token on an object path.

-Currently there are only built-in roles, that means, you cannot create your own, custom role.
+Currently, there are only built-in roles, meaning you cannot create your own, custom role.

 The following roles exist: